ashik112/bank-commission-calculation/README.md

 ## Overview

 Getting configurations for cash in, cash out from live mock APIs.
 Calculating commission fee is kept generic depending on the configuration from APIs for both cash in and cash out, and all types of users.
 Database resets on every run, considering there's no need to store old transaction history for the calculations at the moment.
+Also, multiple currency aren't handled by the application as only supported currency is EUR.
 See full specifications [here](https://gist.github.com/mariusbalcytis/9d8d2122fe005bd2c4e10720834bfe25).

 ## Requirements